Worldwide Guide to Women in Leadership

 General practitioner and a senior partner in the combined Brora and Helmsdale Medical Practice. (b.
 1952-).

-2005- Lord-Lieutenant Hon.
-Susan Cunliffe-Lister, The East Riding of Yorkshire (United Kingdom of Great Britain)
+2005- Lord-Lieutenant Baroness Masham of Ilton, The East Riding of Yorkshire (United Kingdom of Great Britain)

 Director of the Burton Agnes Hall Preservation Trust and Farming Company, a trustee of Burton Constable Hall and Kiplin Hall, a member of the Executive of the Country Land and Business Association and chairs the Yorkshire branch, member of the Parish Council, Director of Swinton Park Hotel and Cookery School and has in the past been a school and college governor.
-She was High Sheriff for the East Riding 2004-05. (b.
-1945-).
+She was High Sheriff for the East Riding 2004-05.
+Susan Cunliffe-Lister is widow of the 2nd Count of Swinton, who was a conservative politician in the House of Lords. (b.
+1935-).

 2005- Lord-Lieutenant Marjory McLachlan, Stirling and Falkirk (United Kingdom of Great Britain)